KailynnCo/AWS-Guard-Duty/README.md

 # 2. AWS CloudTrail: Creating Trail (In Progres)

 > Backround/definitions: CloudTrail tracks/records activity in an AWS Account.
+This can help aide risk auditing, governance and compliance within AWS accounts.
 There are three types of events that can be logged in CloudTrail: management events, data events, and CloudTrail Insights events.
-This can help aide risk auditing, governance and compliance within AWS accounts.
-> There are three types of events that can be logged in CloudTrail:
-> Management events -
+>* Management events - Configuring security, Registering devices , Configuring rules, Setting up logging
 > Data events
 > CloudTrail Insights events
 > Create trails for various types of events using AWS CloudTrail and deliver log files to an S3 Bucket.